 Ben Shalom has also participated in international festivals such as Luzern Festival, Bonn Beethoven festival, the Podium music Festival and the ID festival Berlin and performed in orchestras such as the German Opera House and the Richard Wagner Festival in Bayreuth.

-Ben Shalom won different stipendiums of the “European Jeunesses Musicales” and the „American Israel Cultural Foundation“.
-He performed as a Soloist with different orchestras as such as the Jerusalem Chamber orchestra, the Ra’anana Symphony orchestra, rishon-le’zion Symphony, the Echo Ensemble Hanns Eisler and the Jewish-Arab Orchestra.
+As a Soloist, Ben Shalom was invited to perform with the Jerusalem Chamber orchestra, the Ra’anana Symphony orchestra, rishon-le’zion Symphony, the Echo Ensemble Hanns Eisler and the Jewish-Arab Orchestra.

-Ben Shalom was invited to Hollywood to participate in film recordings, working under the composer John Williams.
+In the past years Ben Shalom was invited to Hollywood to participate in the film productions. recordings under the composer John Williams.

-Ben Shalom is playing on a special Schwenk und Seggelke clarinets.
+Ben Shalom is playing on several Schwenk und Seggelke special clarinets.